 Through the Brussels Declaration, the signatories call on national governments and European institutions to better support local and regional authorities by developing harmonised standards in regards to available tools and access to funds, to allow for sustainable cooperation of all relevant stakeholders, including for actors on the ground at the local level, such as local police forces.

-To date, the Brussels Declaration was signed by the cities of Nice (France), Liège (Belgium), Turin (Italy), Gdańsk (Poland), Riga (Latvia), Xàbia (Spain) and Piraeus (Greece), the National Association of Italian Municipalities (ANCI) Piemonte (Italy), Safe Brussels and Efus.
+To date, the Brussels Declaration was signed by the cities of Nice (France), Liège (Belgium), Turin (Italy), Gdańsk (Poland), Riga (Latvia), Xàbia (Spain), Zaragoza (Spain) and Piraeus (Greece), the National Association of Italian Municipalities (ANCI) Piemonte (Italy), Safe Brussels and Efus.

 The signature of the Declaration came at a symbolic timing, during the opening of the final conference of the PACTESUR project “Inclusive & Safer Public Spaces: Rethinking Tools & Practices”, co-organised by Efus and Safe Brussels.
 Led by the City of Nice, the PACTESUR project aimed to empower cities and local security actors, mainly in the face of terrorist threats, but also against other risks.
 Its implementation was marked by the remarkably fruitful cooperation of Efus, the Cities of Nice, Liège and Turin, and the National Association of Italian Municipalities (ANCI) Piemonte.